 But what about Mastiff breeds?
-These large, powerful, and uniquely structured dogs, both physically and mentally, are very sophisticated and have a strong sense of loyalty and self-confidence.
+These large, powerful, and uniquely structured dogs, physically and mentally, are sophisticated and have a strong sense of loyalty and self-confidence.

 Like most large dog breeds, Mastiffs are a breed that attracts a lot of negative and positive energy collectively.
-Meaning, Mastiffs can be very beautiful, a rich and luxurious coat, but can be intimidating due to their size.
+Mastiffs can be very beautiful, a rich, and luxurious coats, but they can be intimidating due to their size.

 Many people can be uncomfortable around strange dogs in general, not to mention a powerful dog with such large and deadly features: